petebachant/petebachant.github.io/_posts/2023-08-01-a-thermodynamically-consistent-currency.markdown

 - Economics
 ---

-Money represents entitlement to energy.
+Money represents entitlement to mass and energy, though most of the mass is not valuable without a bunch of energy put into it.

 Energy is the capacity to do work, and by extension, the capacity to create human wellbeing.